Access Control Settings

 Group or user names

-The Remove button allows deleting a user or group from the list of users or groups allowed to access the profile.
+The Remove button allows deleting a user or group from the list of users and/or groups allowed to access the profile.

 Permission Groups